 4. Monthly Organizational Review

-This is where leadership reconnects strategy with frontline execution and ensures the company isn’t drifting into silos.
+This is where leadership reconnects strategy with frontline execution and supports the company isn’t drifting into silos.

 Cadence is where culture meets operational discipline.